xinhuang/xinhuang.github.com/_posts/2015-10-23-visual-leak-detector-stack-overflow-and-thread-local-storage.md

 Today I meet a crash with call stack like below.
 It appears to be somehow VLD enters an infinite loop when calling `Visual LeakDetector::getTls`.
-What's more interesting is that VLD has been enabled in our product for a long time, but this crash is repeatable.
+What's more interesting is that however this crash is repeatable, VLD has been enabled in our product for long.

 The call stack looks like this:

 ```
 ...
 6dc9 0759f314 09ddbfcc 00000042 0a16b870 09defbd0 KERNELBASE!TlsSetValue+0x4f